 - 1. Students must be in attendance full-time. - 2.
 Students must earn a 3.0 or higher grade point average the first semester and 3.0 GPA at progress report 6 of the second semester. - 3.
 Any student who transfers to Forsyth must attend our school a full year to be eligible for a certificate.
-In addition, they must have earned a minimum grade point average of 3.0 at their previous school and maintain at least a 3.0 grade point average the first semester at FHS. - 4.
-Academic Honor Club Members will be recognized each spring at an awards ceremony.
-Each student will be presented with an Academic Honor Club Certificate and the honor noted on their Official Transcript.
+In addition, they must have earned a minimum grade point average of 3.0 at their previous school and maintain at least a 3.0 grade point average the first semester at FHS.

+4. Academic Honor Club Members will be recognized each spring at an awards ceremony.
+Each student will be presented with an Academic Honor Club Certificate.